 Chardonnay •Heintz Vineyard

 California: Sonoma County: Sonoma Coast

-It was hard to pick a Chardonnay for WIA 2019.
+It’s hard to pick a Chardonnay for WIA.
 People like different Chardonnays for different reasons and there hardly ever is one that can please all.
 This one though may do the trick!
 It’s that singular, intense and stunningly complex.

 It was a cold, cold January day in 1848 when a James W. Marshall held something shiny and golden up against the sun out of a creek in Coloma, California.
 That is EXACTLY how we felt when we held this similarly hued glass up with half-closed eyes after the first sniff and sip, wondering… how on earth they did it?
 It was gold, pure liquid gold.
 And thus, begins the soon to be historic Chamboulé Rush of 2019, on this 70th bygone year since the discovery of gold.